 By 1973, Prof. Edward Thorp of University of California at Irvine, the author of two bestsellers Beat the Dealer & Beat the Market, had derived & published extensions to the Black-Scholes Model, so stock option contracts of stocks paying a finite series of cash dividends and having an European-style exercise feature, can be priced.
 In 1991, I was indeed privileged to enroll in his very popular options & futures course at UCLA Anderson Graduate School of Management, where he was a visiting lecturer.

 Still, the Black-Scholes Model lacked the ability to compute the theoretical value of a dividend-paying stock having an American-style early exercise feature.
 This shortcoming was successfully remedied in 1977 thru 1981 by three financial economists: Professors Robert Geske, Richard Roll & Robert Whaley.
 In 1994 and again in 1995, I was fortunate to be a student of Professors Geske & Roll at UCLA Anderson Graduate School of Management.
-Much of the work presented here is based on their published papers.
+Much of the work presented in my website is based on their published papers.

 Additionally, I would like to credit Prof. Robert Whaley of Vanderbilt Owen Graduate School of Management, the developer of CBOE's VXO & VXN.
 Prof. Whaley created & published a protocol for deriving a uniform volatility index for any asset with liquid options, and generously shared that information with me.